 What's the advantage of using the same Comark logger platform across multiple industries within one company?

-Standardising on one logger platform across a facility that spans, for example, a pharma cold room, a general warehouse zone, and a lab area simplifies staff training, calibration scheduling, spare parts, and reporting — all monitoring points feed into the same software and reporting format.
+Standardising on one logger platform across a facility that spans, for example, a pharma cold room, a general warehouse zone, and a lab area simplifies staff training, calibration scheduling, spare parts, and reporting.
+All monitoring points feed into the same software and reporting format.

 Need expert advice or a quote?